saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp9b.jpg">

+* Press OK to close the Properties dialogue.

-Note that there are of course other ways to get components over to your HANA system and extract them.
-This was hopefully the easiest way given your trial appliance environment.
+Note that there are of course other ways to get components and updates over to your HANA system and extract them.
+This was hopefully the easiest way given that you are using an S/4HANA trial appliance environment.

 You have now completed the step "Downloading the SAP HANA EPM-MDS Plugin".